- Search The Registry

-This is an environmental justice movement, which developed in the United States throughout the 1970s and 1980s.
-The term is used to describe environmental injustice that occurs within a racialized context both in practice and policy.
-In the United States, environmental racism criticizes inequalities between urban areas after white flight.
+This environmental justice movement developed in the United States throughout the 1970s and 1980s.
+The term is used to describe environmental injustice within a racialized context in practice and policy.
+In the United States, environmental racism criticizes inequalities between urban areas after the white flight.
 Internationally, environmental racism can refer to the effects of the global waste trade, like the negative health impact of the export of electronic waste to China from developed countries.

 North American Environmental racism can be traced back around 500 years with the arrival of the Europeans and their displacement of Native Americans to take their land.
-The Environmental Justice Movement, however, was rooted around the same time as the 20th century American Civil Rights Movement.
+The Environmental Justice Movement was rooted around the same time as the 20th-century American Civil Rights Movement.
 The Civil Rights Movement influenced the mobilization of people by echoing the empowerment and concern associated with political action.
 Here, the civil rights agenda and the environmental agenda met.
-However, environmental organizations such as Sierra Club distanced themselves from cases such as the Warren County case likely because of their unwillingness to risk technical support when dealing with a very social issue.
-Workplace neglect led to Rufus Stoke patenting his Exhaust Purifier in 1968 exemplifies a Black inventors attempt to fix the environment that affects his community and all communities.
+However, environmental organizations such as Sierra Club distanced themselves from the Warren County case because of their unwillingness to risk technical support when dealing with a very social issue.
+Workplace neglect led to Rufus Stoke patenting his Exhaust Purifier in 1968 exemplifies a Black inventor's attempt to fix the environment that affects his community and all communities.

 Globalization and the increase in transnational agreements introduce possibilities for cases of environmental racism.
 For example, the 1994 North American Free Trade Agreement (NAFTA) attracted US-owned factories to Mexico, where toxic waste was left in the Colonia Chilpancingo community and was not cleaned up until activists called for the Mexican government to clean up the waste.
-In the 21st century, Environmental justice movements have grown to become an important part of world summits.
+In the 21st century, Environmental justice movements have become an important part of world summits.
 This issue is gathering attention and features a wide array of people, workers, and levels of society that are working together.
-Concerns about globalization can bring together a wide range of stakeholders including workers, academics, and community leaders for whom increased industrial development is a common denominator”.
+Concerns about globalization can bring together many stakeholders, including workers, academics, and community leaders for whom increased industrial development is a common denominator”.